Mexican resident cards

 Well, your resident card is an official identification document, similar to a passport.
 So if you lose, damage or have it stolen, take it seriously.
 Get a new one as soon as possible.

-First, make an appointment at your local INM office.
-In Playa del Carmen, visit the INM office between 7:00am and 12:45 pm to book an appointment.
+First, make an appointment at your local INM office via the online appointment portal.
 Then gather your documentation.

-Documentation to reposition your lost, stolen or damaged resident card
+Documentation to replace your lost, stolen or damaged resident card

 • Original immigration request form, filled online and printed and signed